 The second takeaway is that risk homeostasis is a possibility, especially if you are interested in skiing or snowmobiling challenging terrain.
 If that's your motivation for going into the backcountry, you should be aware that that can easily happen to you; you might suddenly feel more comfortable shredding something that you wouldn't have otherwise.
 But risk homeostasis can also occur within a group when not everybody is wearing an airbag, so suddenly, you get sent down slopes first to test the terrain because you have this additional device.
 So, possible dynamics are happening at a variety of levels.

-I think that making people aware of this dynamic is a crucial step towards avoiding unintended risk-taking, especially right at the beginning after you've just spent a thousand Canadian dollars on this new, shiny.
+I think that making people aware of this dynamic is a crucial step towards avoiding unintended risk-taking, especially right at the beginning after you've just spent several hundred dollars on this new, shiny airbag.
 At that point, you are more likely to be like, ‘Okay, I need to get something out of this now to make it worthwhile,’ and people tend to take more risks when that is the case.
 Over time, these urges might mellow out, but sometimes that may be too late.
 Therefore, raising awareness about the effects of airbags is vital.
 This way they can make better-informed decisions about their backcountry travels.”

 Avalanche researcher Pascal Haegeli dives into whether people take more risks when wearing an avalanche airbag --- or not?EXIT STRATEGIES: WHY AND HOW TO TAKE A PROACTIVE APPROACH IF YOU ARE CAUGHT IN AN AVALANCHE

 Snow science pro Karl Birkeland talks about the idea that there are exit strategies that skiers and riders can employ that may help fight the deadly pull of a slide.